hzi-bifo/seq2geno/README.md

     sample03	low
     ```

-    - ref_fa, ref_gff, ref_gbk: the data of reference genome

-    The fasta, gff, and genbank files of a reference genome.
-They should have same sequence ids.

-    - adaptor: The adaptor file (optional)
+    - adaptor: the adaptor file (string of filename)

     The fasta file of adaptors of DNA-seq.
 It is used to process the DNA-seq reads.